My Little Hero: Production

 Filming began on March 25, 2012 and finished September 16, 2012 in New York City.
-The initial Korean title of the film was “Dream".
-It then changed to “Dream, My Little Hero”, and then to “Superstar”.
-The final choice was “My Little Hero”.
+The initial Korean title of the film was "Dream".
+It then changed to "Dream, My Little Hero", and then to "Superstar".
+The final choice was "My Little Hero".
 The movie did not perform well at the box office in South Korea, selling sold 183,650 tickets during its theatrical run.

 The film was directed by Kim Seong hun.

 Cast

 Reception

 The movie overall received good reviews.
 One review found that the audience was touched by the charm of Yoo II-Han.
-The boy captured the hearts of many film viewers, especially the scene where he was performing on stage.
 The background music and stage performance of the movie were praised.
-These assets compensate for the bad partsw of the movie.